pavlitoss/net-guru/README.md

 # Net-Guru

 **Net-Guru** is an AI-powered project designed to predict FIFA match results by analyzing gameplay data from EAFC 25.
-By learning the playing styles, strengths, and weaknesses of each gamer, Net-Guru aims to forecast match outcomes with increasing accuracy.
+By learning the playing styles, strengths, and weaknesses of each gamer, Net-Guru aims to forecast match outcomes with increasing accuracy

 ## Features

 - Trains on EAFC 25 match data
 - Tracks individual player style and performance
 - Predicts match results based on AI analysis
 - Continuously improving model during early development

 ## Status